 - Add the garlic, red wine, chicken broth, and tomato paste to the Instant Pot.
 Give it a good stir.

-Add the chicken, carrots, onions, and mushrooms to your Instant Pot.
+Add the chicken, carrots, onions, mushrooms, and thyme to your Instant Pot.
 Stir it as best as you can.
 Close the lid and set the valve to "sealing".
 Press the "manual" button and set the timer to cook on high pressure for 10 minutes.